Life Insurance for Smokers: Rates, Options & How to Save

 Reclassification: Getting Non-Smoker Rates After Quitting

 Quitting smoking is one of the most financially rewarding decisions you can make for your life insurance premiums.
-Here's what you need to know about the reclassification process:
+Here's what you need to know about the reclassification process in 2026:

 How Long Do You Need to Wait?